tbrandenburg/tb.parser.techdebt/README.md

     [WARNING][FIXME] Test2, File: ., Line: 0, Column: 0
     [WARNING][TECHDEBT] test, File: ., Line: 0, Column: 0
     [WARNING][TODO] This component is not following up architecture, File: ., Line: 0, Column: 0

+With that modern IDEs can perform problem matching and issue highlighting in the editor.